CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{S}{xiii}}

 \ion{S}{xiii} is an important ion to measure the sulfur abundance in solar active regions.
 The previous model ion had many levels (92), but CE rates for the $n=2$ levels were interpolated along the sequence, and the other ones were calculated with the DW approach.
-We retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
 Experimental energies are taken from NIST for the lowest levels, but for the rest energies have been re-assessed, mostly taking the values recommended by \cite{fawcett_hayes:1987}.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.